 Our house became one of Johnny’s frequent stops on his track patrol, and whenever he could, he would set his gascar off the rails and come up to the house for coffee and to talk.
 How he loved to talk…I sat and listened to him for hours and hours.
 I adored him and he loved me (and my siblings, of course).

 Then I graduated high school and went to work in Anchorage.
 I had heard that Johnny had had an accident with his gascar sometime between 1974-1975.
 The gascar had derailed, and Johnny was thrown out and dragged along the ties.
 He lost an eyeball and had to have a glass eye put in.
 It watered all the time and he was very self-conscious about it.
-The railroad was trying to force Johnny into retirement and he didn’t want to retire.
+At that time, the railroad had a mandatory retirement age, and Johnny didn’t want to retire.
 He was transferred down to Tunnel section and allowed to walk the tunnels to report on conditions.
 The tunnels are prone to ice buildup during the winter months, and the ice often freezes so thick on the tunnel walls that freight and passenger trains are unable to squeeze through.
 Section crews then have to go out and break the ice off the walls and lay burn barrels full of charcoal briquettes to thaw the ice on the tracks.
 This is a constant problem; hence the need for someone to keep an eye on tunnel conditions.
-Still, it was a step down from the freedom of patrolling the tracks in a gascar, and Johnny hated it.
+Still, it was a step down from the freedom of patrolling the tracks in a gascar, and Johnny hated it – and his disability.

 The last time I saw Johnny Blidburgh was that summer of 1976.
 I worked two jobs that summer – the first was in the office of U.S. Senator Mike Gravel, and the second was in room service at the Hilton Hotel.
 Johnny and I met for lunch and had a wonderful visit.
 He seemed to mostly be his usual self, but there was something that just wasn’t quite right and I didn’t know what it was.
-He did tell me about his job walking the tunnels on Tunnel section, and I knew that he didn’t like it…but I didn’t know until later that the railroad was trying to force him into early retirement.
+He did tell me about his job walking the tunnels on Tunnel section, and I knew that he didn’t like it…but I didn’t know until later that the railroad had a mandatory retirement age.
 All he had was his job – I don’t believe he had any living relatives.
 Losing his job was a blow that the couldn’t bear…but I didn’t know then what he had planned to do.

 Johnny had talked about Australia for years and how much he loved it, and he would talk about the Aborigines and their ways.
 One of their customs is to go walkabout – to just set off on a journey, not knowing if they would ever make it back from the trip.
 Once he knew that the railroad wasn’t going to budge from their position of forcing him into retirement, I believe that Johnny made up his mind to go walkabout…and never return.